kaby76/Piggy/README.md

 is a pinvoke generator from C++ headers.
 It is a powerful source-to-source transformational system that goes well beyond any other existing pinvoke generator.
-It uses the same basic algorithm of DFS traversal of the AST commonly used, e.e., as in ClangSharp and CppSharp, but turns the visitor code of those programs "inside-out" using _templates_.
+It uses the same basic algorithm of DFS traversal of the AST commonly used, e.g., as in ClangSharp and CppSharp, but turns the visitor code of those programs "inside-out" using _templates_.

 In Piggy, a _template_ is a combination of a tree